 Use the Main Menu above to access the U.S. Department of Energy's (DOE's) current data set of Protective Action Criteria (PAC) values in a variety of ways: as a searchable database, as an Excel file, and as a series of tables in PDF format.

-The PAC/TEEL Rev30 update is underway, with the first 19 reaffirmed PAC/TEELS received.
-For now, the Rev29 database will continue to exist, and the reaffirmed PAC/TEELs will reside within STARS and SEMPER.
-They are located HERE.
-The Rev30 database is due to NA41 for approval on March 6th.
 This database will house both old and new PAC/TEEL values, with the old values replaced as the chemical is reaffirmed.
 The reaffirmed chemicals will include the methodology used to arrive at the values and incorporate the most current references available.
-The Rev30 is scheduled to be completed in June 2027, with reaffirmed PAC/TEELS added on a bi-monthly basis.
-After completion, the Rev30 will fall into a maintenance schedule with a finite number of TEELS re-evaluated annually.
+The revision is scheduled to be completed in June 2027, with reaffirmed PAC/TEELS added on a bi-monthly basis.
+After completion, the chemical database will fall into a maintenance schedule with a finite number of TEELS re-evaluated annually.

 Emergency exposure limits are essential components of planning for the uncontrolled release of hazardous chemicals.
 These limits, combined with estimates of exposure, provide the information necessary to identify and evaluate accidents for the purpose of taking appropriate protective actions.
 During an emergency response to an uncontrolled release, these limits may be used to evaluate the severity of the event, to identify potential outcomes, and to decide what protective actions should be taken.
 In anticipation of an uncontrolled release, these limits may also be used to estimate the consequences of an uncontrolled release and to plan emergency responses.

-DOE O 151.1D, Comprehensive Emergency Management System, and its supporting Guides require the use of Acute Exposure Guideline Levels (AEGLs) and Emergency Response Planning Guidelines (ERPGs) as the emergency exposure limits of choice, in order of preference.
-Because AEGLs and ERPGs exist only for a limited number of chemicals, DOE also commissions the development of Temporary Emergency Exposure Limits (TEELs) so that DOE facilities may conduct Emergency Planning Hazard Assessments (EPHAs) and consequence assessments during response for chemicals lacking AEGLs or ERPGs.
+DOE O 151.1, Comprehensive Emergency Management System, requires the use of Acute Exposure Guideline Levels (AEGLs) and Emergency Response Planning Guidelines (ERPGs) as the emergency exposure limits of choice, in order of preference.
+Because AEGLs and ERPGs exist only for a limited number of chemicals, DOE also commissions the development of Temporary Emergency Exposure Limits (TEELs) so that DOE facilities may conduct Emergency Planning Hazard Assessments (EPHAs) and consequence assessments for chemicals lacking AEGLs or ERPGs.
 TEELs are temporary limits for chemicals until AEGLs or ERPGs are developed.
 Together, AEGLs, ERPGs, and TEELs are referred to as chemical Protective Action Criteria - PACs.

-TEEL values are always subject to change, being replaced by AEGLs or ERPGs when new values are published, and many are updated annually when different exposure limits [e.g., Permissible Exposure Limits (PELs) or Threshold Limit Values (TLVs)] or new toxicity data are published.
-New chemicals for which TEEL values are derived are added at the same time.
+TEEL values are always subject to change, being replaced by AEGLs or ERPGs when new values are published or updated when different exposure limits or new toxicity data are published.

 PACs for emergency planning of chemical release events are based on the chemical exposure limit values provided in: